 If an investor is going to take the risk of allocating money to a commercial real estate investment, certainly one of the major questions on their mind is how much of a return they stand to earn on their investment.
 There are many ways to measure this, but one of the most common, and widely accepted is known as Internal Rate of Return – IRR for short.

 At First National Realty Partners, we specialize in the acquisition and management of grocery store-anchored retail centers and we always calculate potential IRR as part of our due diligence process.
-If you are an Accredited Investor and would like to learn more about our current investment opportunities, click here.
+Learn more about our current investment opportunities.

 How Is Levered IRR Calculated?

-The same formula is used to calculate IRR whether it is levered or unlevered.
-The calculation is complex, but investors are fortunate that they do not have to calculate it manually.
-Instead, they can use the “IRR” or “XIRR” functions that are built into spreadsheet programs (like Excel or Google Sheets) or financial modeling tools like Argus.
+The same formula is used to calculate both unlevered and levered IRR.
+While the calculation is complex, but investors are fortunate that they do not have to calculate it manually.
+Instead, they can use the “IRR” or “XIRR” functions that are built into spreadsheet programs and financial modeling tools.

-Levered IRR vs. Unlevered IRR – An Example
+Comparing Levered IRR & Unlevered IRR – An Example

 To illustrate the point above, consider an example.
 To make it very easy, consider the following scenario.